-The size Large masks are BEAKSHIELD (freedom) and the S/M masks are BEAKSHIELD (thunder).
+The S/M masks are BEAKSHIELD (thunder).

 These are three-layer protective masks: the outer 2 layers are tightly woven cotton and the inner layer is non-fusible, non-woven interfacing.
 A bendable aluminum bridge fits over the nose, tapered sides fit the face, and elastic bands hold the mask around the ears or behind the head.
 These masks are machine washable and reusable.
 These masks are not surgical-grade masks, nor are they N95 masks.